 A study of British poetry, novels, essays, and plays from 1830-1900.
 Emphasis on Dickens, R. Browning, Hardy, and E. Bronte.
+This course fulfills the requirement for an upper-division course with components as specified in SWAU's Quality Enhancement Plan.
 (Fall, odd years)